VictoriaIngham/Banfora_Paper/Readme.md

 **NCBI Taxid to higher Taxon: Assign_Kingdom.R**

 This code was written to identify which Kingdom a TaxID code from command line BLAST was from.
 The code required the NCBI Tax dump to run, specifically the file ‘rankedlineages.dmp’.
-The input must be in the format of the example BLAST file to work.
+The input must be in the format of the example BLAST file to work ('blasted_contrigs.txt').

 Requirements:
 tidyverse